neuroinformatics-unit/movement/docs/source/index.md

 :link: examples/index
 :link-type: doc

-A gallery of examples using movement.
+A gallery of examples using `movement`.
 :::

 :::{grid-item-card} {fas}`comments;sd-text-primary` Join the movement